New White House Press Secretary Said Coronavirus Would Not Reach United States

 — Fred Guttenberg (@fred_guttenberg) April 7, 2020

 On the same day as McEnany’s statement, Trump’s top economic adviser, Larry Kudlow, claimed that the coronavirus was “contained.”
-Today, there are over 380,000 cases of COVID-19 and almost 12,000 deaths as the country practices social distancing at the advice of public health experts.
+As of this writing, there are over 380,000 cases of COVID-19 in the United States and almost 12,000 people have died from the disease.

 As reported by The Hill, McEnany previously worked as a spokeswoman for the Republican National Committee (RNC) and currently works for Trump’s reelection campaign — a position she will now relinquish.
 The Hill describes the 31-year-old as a “fierce defender” of Trump both on the campaign trail and in her television appearances.